Images Depicted Range in Maturity & Container Size

 Banana 'Musa basjoo' Plants for Sale Online

-Banana ‘Musa basjoo’ is a hardy herbaceous perennial plant known for its large paddle-shaped foliage.
+Banana ‘Musa basjoo’ is a hardy banana plant known for its large paddle-shaped foliage.
 Native to Japan, this plant grows vigorously and can reach heights up to 14 feet.
 Although Japanese Banana is a tropical plant, it's able to withstand below freezing temperatures with the proper mulching.

 Due to its tropical nature, Banana ‘Musa basjoo’ grows best in full to partial sun, and well-drained, moist soil.
 Its ornamental foliage makes it an excellent choice for garden centerpieces.
 This plant grows rather quickly so be sure to plant it in an area with a good amount of space.